eli5168/improved_gan_pytorch/README.md

 # improved_gan_pytorch
-Pytorch implementation of DCGAN based on "Improved Techniques for Training GANs"
+Pytorch implementation of DCGAN based on "[Improved Techniques for Training GANs](http://arxiv.org/abs/1606.03498)".

 Feature matching and semi-supervised GAN have be reimplemented.